Rapamycin, mTOR Oscillation, and the p53-MDM2 Axis

 Weekly low-dose rapamycin, at 6mg once weekly, produces a pharmacokinetic profile that is categorically different from the continuous mTOR suppression used in transplant medicine or oncology dosing.
 At this dosing pattern, mTORC1 inhibition is meaningful for two to three days and then resolves, allowing normal mTOR responsiveness to return before the next dose.
 The recovery phase is not a gap in the treatment.
 It is part of the treatment, the window in which protein synthesis resumes, anabolic rebuilding occurs, and the oscillatory biology that this series has identified as the hallmark of healthy cellular function is maintained rather than suppressed.[5]

-The consequence is not an artificial activation of p53.
-It is the partial lifting of an artificial suppression. p53 can now begin to pulse in the manner that Lahav’s laboratory at Harvard established as its natural operating mode: rising in response to genuine cellular stress signals, doing its quality-control work, and returning to a resting state when the stress has been resolved.
-The oscillatory behaviour of p53, the timing, amplitude, and frequency of its pulses, carries more information than a simple on, off reading.
-What the rapamycin phase is restoring is not just p53 activity but p53 dynamics: the capacity of the system to respond proportionately to what it detects.[6]
+The consequence would not be an artificial activation of p53.
+It would be the partial lifting of an artificial suppression.
+One theoretical consequence of this partial MDM2 relaxation is restoration of some of the oscillatory p53 dynamics that Lahav’s laboratory at Harvard established as p53’s natural operating mode: rising in response to genuine cellular stress signals, doing its quality-control work, and returning to a resting state when the stress has been resolved.
+The oscillatory behaviour of p53 — the timing, amplitude, and frequency of its pulses — carries more information than a simple on–off reading.
+Whether the rapamycin phase produces meaningful recovery of p53 pulse dynamics in this clinical context has not been directly demonstrated; it remains a mechanistically grounded inference.[6]

 The prostate cancer context